-The Duchess of Cambridge launched the latest initiative from Heads Together to support children’s mental well-being.
+The Princess of Wales launched the latest initiative from Heads Together to support children’s mental well-being.

 Mental health problems in young people can isolate, disrupt and frighten them, resulting in lower educational attainment, and have a lasting impact on a person’s life.
 More than half of all mental health problems in adult life (not including dementia) start by the age of 14.